chensandiego/dist_smart_ids/README.md

 -   **Automated Response:** Can automatically block malicious IP addresses.
 -   **Anomaly Detection:** Uses machine learning (Isolation Forest) to detect unusual traffic patterns.
 -   **Ransomware Detection:** Monitors network traffic for behavioral patterns indicative of ransomware activity (e.g., high volume of file operations on network shares).
+-   **Alert Correlation and Prioritization:** Implements logic to correlate related alerts from different detection mechanisms and sensors, reducing alert fatigue and prioritizing the most critical threats.

 ---

 ## What's New in this Version

-This version introduces significant improvements in project structure and maintainability:
+This version introduces significant improvements in project structure and maintainability, and new features:

 -   **Modularized Dockerfiles:** Each core service (aggregator, dashboard, rule_updater, suricata) now has its own dedicated Dockerfile, leading to smaller, more efficient images and clearer separation of concerns.
 -   **Refactored Docker Compose:** The `docker-compose.yml` has been updated to reflect the new modular structure, making it easier to manage and deploy individual services.
 -   **Improved Testability:** Python import paths in test files have been corrected to align with the new directory structure, ensuring tests can be run reliably.
+-   **Enhanced Error Handling, Logging, and Type Hinting:** Core Python modules (`aggregator.py`, `database.py`, `notifications.py`, `blocker.py`, `enrichment.py`, `detector.py`, `ransomware_detector.py`, `dashboard.py`, `suricata_alert_parser.py`, `pcap_monitor.py`) have been refactored for improved robustness, debuggability, and code quality.
+-   **Alert Correlation and Prioritization:** A new `alert_correlator.py` module has been introduced to group related alerts into higher-fidelity incidents, with database schema updates (`database.py`) and dashboard integration (`dashboard/dashboard.py`, `templates/index.html`) to display these correlated incidents.

 ---